FortiKey/Planning-Proposal-Docs/README.md

     - Businesses can easily integrate the API into existing applications regardless of their tech stack.

 3. **Ease of Use:**
     - Focused on delivering an intuitive dashboard and detailed API documentation to make integration effortless.

+4. **Security:**
+    - Sensitive data (e.g., passwords, API keys, TOTP secrets) is encrypted and stored securely.
+    - Rate limiting and monitoring tools prevent abuse and ensure system performance.

 - [Back to Top](#table-of-contents)